nest/nest-simulator/doc/userdoc/contribute/synapse_models.rst

 The source node of a connection is implicitly stored by the position in the data structure that is used internally.
 These parameters are implemented in the StaticConnection synapse type, which can be used as a base class for more advanced synapse types.
-Writing a Connection object

 Writing a synapse type is basically very simple.
 You can directly derive your new connection type from StaticConnection, which provides